coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server.md

 Set the connection limit high enough so that your internal relay/block producer node topology remains functional.
 {% endhint %}

+:fire: **iptables rules applied via terminal are not reboot-resistant!**

 You can check you current connections with a sorted list.
 Change the relay node port number, if needed.

 ```bash
 sudo netstat -enp | grep ":6000" | awk {'print $5'} | cut -d ':' -f 1 | sort | uniq -c | sort
 ```

+DDoS/Syn attacks can be complex and can take down a node.
+A single iptables rule may not be sufficient to protect or mitigate against more modern attacks.
+Moreover, iptables rules added via the terminal are forgotten if the machine or the iptables service is restarted.

+Carden Pool [CRPL] provides a script that configures and deploys iptables rules specifically designed to protect from various DDoS attack vectors, ensuring the persistence of these rules even after reboots.

+Further information can be found in the [**Carden Pool GitHub repository**](https://github.com/CardenPool/stakepool-DDoS-defense).

 ## :telescope: Verifying Listening Ports